tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Seer
 		 - stalk seer sends out a psychic feeling of warmth and welcome, it can telepathically communicate w/ u
 		 - It can see through eyes in the stalks, but it cannot see the past or the future
+		 - What info will it offer (Generally helpful but requires a trade of information)
+			 - Will offer you a place to
-		 - knows your goal, will project an image
+			 - knows your goal, will project an image of the soldiers trying to find you
+		 - tells you that you wont get far with that mask,
+		 - extends a level of trust to tall,
 		 - Something is awakens, and will soon try to swallow me whole, mind and flesh
-		 -
  - **Rotten Seer:**
  - **[[The Carved Seer]]:** [[The Willow knight]]
 	 - Requires constant treatment, acolytes tending to their runic flesh carvings.